eric6923/Smart-Mirror-Using-Raspberry-Pi-4/README.md

 3. **Configure APIs:** Obtain API keys for the time and weather APIs and configure them in the project.
 4. **Run the Application:** Execute the main Python script to launch the Smart Mirror application.

-For detailed setup instructions, refer to the [Setup Guide](setup.md).

 ## Usage